veeCan54/03-CloudFrontS3SecureWebsiteHosting/README.md

 Now we are going to modify the  Origin access.
 From Public, change it to Origin access control settings (recommended)
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/08OACSetting1.png)
 Click on Create Origin Access Setting and then Create control setting.
 Keep the defaults and click on Create.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/08ACCreateControlSetting.png)
 Now the control setting that was just created appears on the drop down.
 We need to now modify the Bucket policy on our S3 bucket so that only CloudFront can access it.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/08OACSetting3.png)
 # Step 10:<a name="Step10"></a>
 In S3, paste the copied bucket policy.
+Make sure the bucket name and distribution name matches ours.
+If not, edit it.
 Save the policy.
 ![Alt text](https://github.com/veeCan54/03-CloudFrontS3SecureWebsiteHosting/blob/main/images/08OACSettingNewBucketPolicy.png)
 # Step 11:<a name="Step11"></a>
 Understand what the policy means.